 User administration in CIAM

-As a control centre for user administration, the CIAM system provides customer information in all systems that require it.
+As a control centre for user administration, the CIAM system provides customer information in all required systems.
 In practice, it works like this: When a person registers for the first time, the CIAM system creates an account as part of the registration process.
-A data interface forwards the information collected, such as the name, address and contact details, in order to perform a function such as opening an account in a CRM system like Salesforce.
+A data interface forwards the information collected, such as the name, address and contact details, to perform a function such as opening an account in a CRM system like Salesforce.
 CIAM systems offer a flexible, event-controlled system for this purpose that can replicate any customer information in third-party systems.
 This could also include running a check on a block database, for example, to filter out persons who are voluntarily blocked from gambling offers and prevent the creation of the account.